 End-of-year things like future budgets and strategy may seem far away.
-But before you know it, next year's plans will come due-so embrace the early bird approach and start thinking seriously about what your organization's 2019 will look like, recruiting-wise.
-If you're having trouble getting started, or figuring out the next steps, we've have the tips and strategies to help you start determining your recruiting needs and goals for next year.
+But before you know it, next year’s plans need to be executed -so embrace the early bird approach and start thinking seriously about what your organization’s 2020 will look like, recruiting-wise.
+If you’re having trouble getting started, or figuring out the next steps, we have the tips and strategies to help you start determining your recruiting needs and goals for next year.

 Take a hard look at your current situation

 As you start to build your budget, think about two things: (1) how recruitment fits into your organization overall, and (2) what you’ve achieved in recruitment this year.
 If recruitment has been an historically low priority for your organization, that can mean that you’re primed for growth next year; but it can also mean that you’ll have trouble getting buy-in for budgeting that growth.
 From the start, it’ll be important to include data and close analysis to justify your recruitment spends.
 And thinking about what your company is doing now (or has done in the recent past) will give you a sense of what’s working, and worthy of featuring in your budget for next year, and what’s not working so well and can be pared back or cut to allocate resources elsewhere.

 As you work on your assessment of where things stand, be brutally honest about what’s working, what’s not, and what you can reasonably expect as you plan for the future.
 The more realistic and data-driven your budget is, the better you’ll be able to defend your budget when it’s being reviewed and approved.

 Here are the areas where you should focus your review:

 - What were your monthly costs associated with recruiting for the past year?
 Be sure to include ”hidden” costs like technology licenses, staff resources, relocation fees or other costs associated with bringing recruits on board, or background check/candidate screening costs.